-Southcorp, at the time, was considered the largest wine premium wine company in the world, producing 23 million cases and having 17 wineries scattered throughout the world.
+Southcorp, at the time, was considered the largest premium wine company in the world, producing 23 million cases and having 17 wineries scattered throughout the world.
 The portfolio included many famous Australian brands - Penfolds, Wynns, Rosemount, Lindemans, Seppelt’s, Devil’s Lair and Coldstream Hills.

 He has twice won the coveted International Winemaker of the Year at the London International Wine and Spirit Competition, in 1986 and 2000.

 He was also the 1999 Qantas Gourmet Traveller Wine Magazine’s Australian Winemaker of the Year and was awarded the 2000 Graham Gregory Trophy for his outstanding contribution to the Australian wine industry.

 Over the years, Philip has consulted in many countries including China (East Coast), USA (J Lohr) & Chile (Santa Rita).

 It was also in this period that Philip established his own vineyard, Koomooloo, in Orange in 1988/89 after years of searching Australia for the best site to make exceptional wines with flavour and finesse.
 The opportunity to pioneer a region also appealed.

 In 2004, after leaving Southcorp, Philip began working full time in the Orange district for both his own brand and as interim CEO of Cumulus Wines.

 Philip Shaw Wines was originally established in leased premises in 2004.
 After several moves, in 2008 the first vintage was undertaken in the current premises at 100 Shiralee Rd, Orange.

 The first commercial vintage – 10,000 cases, was in 2004.